 - communicating with collaborators inside Wdesk

-The person who creates a Wdesk file is given the role of Document Owner by default.
-This comes with certain privileges other roles (Editor and Viewer) don't have.
+The person who creates a Wdesk file is given the permission of Document Owner by default.
+This comes with certain privileges other permissions (Editor and Viewer) don't have.
 For example, Document Owners can:

 - add other Wdesk users to the document, and set their level of permission